A Stimulating Collegiate Atmosphere, Strong Senior Programs, Good Medical Facilities and Stately Architecture Bring Retirees to Leafy Athens, Georgia

 One of the most popular neighborhoods, with a mix of older residents, students and professionals, is the quiet, low-density Five Points section, located at the southwestern edge of the University.
 It has eclectic mom and pop shops, an organic store, restaurants, studios and primarily brick and frame single family homes built just before and after WWII.
 The Village at Jennings Mill is a gated golf course community.
 Talmage Terrace is a continuing care community.

 The city has more than its share of rental properties, including houses, town homes and apartments, but many cater to the college crowd.
-The median rental price is $850 per month.
 Lanier Gardens, three blocks from downtown, is an affordable independent living apartment community for people age 55 or better.
+Income restrictions apply.

 The annual Human Rights Festival brings together political activists, musicians and artisans, and the city's Twilight Criterium, one of the nation's largest cycling events, attracts both cyclists and spectators.
 June's Athfest is a popular outdoor music festival.